anjilinux/project-eks-wordpress-service-account/README.md

   "Action": "sts:AssumeRole"
 }
 ```
+The user ARN is available in this stack's Output section.

 Then, make sure the `kubectl` and `aws-iam-authenticator` are available in your
 terminal.
 You can follow this link
 https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html section